You Voted Yes! Conexus, Cornerstone, and Synergy Credit Unions Are Merging!

 Conexus was established in 1937 as the Regina Co-operative Savings and Credit Union.
 In 1945, it became the Sherwood Savings and Credit Union and in 2003, Sherwood merged with Moose Jaw and Assiniboia credit unions to form Conexus Credit Union.
 In 2006, Conexus merged with Prince Albert, Heartland, and Moosomin credit unions, forming Conexus Credit Union 2006.

-Today, Conexus manages $10 billion in assets and has 897 employees serving almost 145,000 members across 30 locations in Saskatchewan.
+Today, Conexus manages over $10 billion in assets and has almost 900 employees serving more than 145,000 members across 30 locations in Saskatchewan.
 Of these members, over 97,700 are digital banking users.

 Our commitment to the community remains unwavering, contributing 5% of our pre-tax dollars back into Saskatchewan.
 We have placed a strategic focus on multi-year partnerships that allowed us to build long lasting relationships and have a bigger impact in key areas such as education, financial literacy, food security, health services, shelter, and capital projects.